 The main landmark of the Oswaldtal valley is a narrow creek, nestled in tender fields.
 At only 5.1 kilometers of length this short stretch of road is worth every minute riding on it.
-Approaching the valley from the north its surrounding nature is an immediate motivation.
-From there on the road descents slightly until Waschleithe, a small village that is home to a miniature park.
+Approaching the valley from the north its surrounding nature inspires immediately.
+The deep forest and green fields are calming landmarks.

-Around 4 kilometers into the descent an old church ruin comes into sight.
-It marks the end of the valley.
+Halfway down the descent the road leads through a small village.
+Waschleithe is home to a miniature park and an old church ruin, that comes into sight near the end of the valley.
 Word has it that this church, the so-called Dudelskirche, burnt down during its consecration.
 It is though not the only place around that has a history to it.
 In 1455 AD Kunz von Kaufungen, a knight who had kidnapped the sons of the Saxonian elector, was captivated in the forest nearby the church, before facing execution.